eclipse-keyple/keyple-website/content/learn/developer-guide/standalone-application.md

 }
 {{< /code >}}

-In order to access the dedicated setters, the plugin has to be casted as an `ObservablePlugin`.
+In order to access the dedicated setters, the plugin has to be cast to `ObservablePlugin`.

 Since adding an observer will cause the **Keyple Service** to check for the presence of an exception handler, the definition of the exception handler must be done first.